 The only sure way to reach the inbox is to make the recipients happy!

-To sum up: A proper technically-verified setup plus authentication and encryption configurations are a must for any sender that wants their content to get to the inbox.
+To put this all in perspective, a proper technically-verified setup plus authentication and encryption configurations are a must for any sender that wants their content to get to the inbox.
 However, these will not guarantee that the content will arrive if the sender reputation is poor, so senders will continuously have to work on building and maintaining their reputation with quality, reliable content.